Which Is Better: CDMA, GSM, or LTE? Here’s What You Need to Know

 For those who live in the United States, Verizon Wireless and Sprint are the two carriers that run on CDMA as a backbone.

-The key thing that makes CDMA different from GSM is that CDMA does not involve using SIM Cards.
+The key difference between CDMA and GSM is that CDMA does not involve using SIM cards.

 Instead, for CDMA carriers like Verizon or Sprint, each carrier will have a list of codes called ESNs (Electronic Serial Numbers).